sparrigan/babyMakers/readme.md

 # Local build instructions

-The tool is available online at xxxx.
+The tool is available online at [http://www.celebrodisiac.com/][8].
 To recreate the project yourself locally, take the following steps.

 ## Clone repo